The St. Joseph chapel in Zákupy was built in 1698 by Gian Gastone de' Medici and

 However, her marriage to Gian Gastone was not a happy one.
 He did not like her and did not care for Zákupy.
 He ultimately stayed with his wife for a mere ten months, before escaping to Paris.
 His father Cosimo explicitly told him not to leave Anna Maria Franziska and ordered him back to Zákupy.
 Anna Maria Franziska made an effort to welcome him back; however, her mood turned sour when Gian Gastone brought up the prospect of moving to Prague.
 He ultimately left for Prague with his favorite servant Giuliano Dami.
 While in Prague, Gian Gastone pursued the good life: drinking, eating, partying and gambling.
 He racked up exorbitant gambling debts, and owed the most to the Archbishop of Prague!

 Gian Gastone wanted to live in Prague or Florence, but she would have none of it.
 Gian Gastone did return to Zákupy as per the Holy Roman Emperor and Holy Roman Empress's advice.
 Nevertheless, their reconciliation was brief, and Gian Gastone left for Hamburg in October 1703, only to return to Prague the next February.
-Gian Gastone requisitioned the help of Pope Clement XI, who sent the Archbishop of Prague to tell his wife she had to move to Florence with Gian Gastone.
+Gian Gastone requisitioned the help of Pope Clement XI, who sent the Archbishop of Prague a letter to tell Anna Maria she had to move to Florence with Gian Gastone.
 Gian Gastone's father appealed to her to fulfil her marital duties and bear them a child.
 She was incensed, replying that there was no point going with him because he was "absolutely impotent."
-Gian Gastone's finally conceded defeat and recalled Gian Gastone to Florence in 1708; he never saw his wife again.
-The Medici family became extinct in the male line with him.
+Gian Gastone's family finally conceded defeat and recalled Gian Gastone to Florence in 1708.
+He never saw his wife again and this is how the Medici family became extinct in the male line with him.
+One of the most powerful families in the world became extinct because of what happened, or did not happen, in Zakupy....

-Anna Maria Franziska is described by some historians as "appalling and immensely fat", or as "a domineering person who drover her weak husband into the arms of alcohol".
-Or, she can be viewed as a remarkable woman who not only succeeded within the largely male-dominated 18th century society, but succeeded in building a remarkable empire and stood out one of the most significant noblewomen of the European Baroque period.
+Anna Maria Franziska is described by some historians as "appalling and immensely fat", or as "a domineering person who drove her weak husband into the arms of alcohol".
+By others she can be viewed as a remarkable woman who not only succeeded within the largely male-dominated 18th century society, but succeeded in building a remarkable empire and stood out one of the most significant noblewomen of the European Baroque period.

 Sometime in the 18th or 19th centuries, other structures were built around the property.
-These included a stone shack (goat pen ?) and a cave most likely to house the hermit who used to live on the property.
-Also, and a two-storey wooden restaurant called the "Schützenhaus" (Riflemens' House) was built in the eastern corner of the property.
-The cave and stone shack survived, but the Schützenhaus unfortunately did not.
+These included a two-storey wooden restaurant called the "Schützenhaus" (Riflemens' House) in the eastern corner of the property.
+The Schützenhaus survived Hitler but unfortunately did not survived the Communists.

 A calvary was built on the hill immediately above the chapel.
 It consisted on a large cross at the top of the hill, two small chapels below it, and footpaths with stations of the cross.
 These were unfortunately destroyed during Communism, and only remnants of walls remain.